floneum/floneum-site/doc_src/en/user/concepts/models.md

 # Language Models

-Large language models work as next word predicters.
-On there own, they can be shortsited.
-They can only look at a certain number of words in the past when determining the next word.
-They have poor planning and logic abilities.
+Language models are powerful tools that help predict what words come next in a sentence.
+However, they have some limitations.
+They can only consider a limited number of words in the past when making predictions, which can make them shortsighted.
+They also struggle with planning and logical reasoning.

-You can augment language models with plugins.
-The plugins can give the model [better memory](./embedding_db.md) or provide context from search results.
+To overcome these limitations, language models can be enhanced with plugins.
+These plugins can [improve the model's memory](./embedding_db.md), allowing it to remember more information from previous words.
+They can also provide additional context by integrating search results into the model's predictions.
+By using these plugins, language models become more effective and capable of generating more accurate and meaningful text.